-- (a) Painting (Code No. 049)
+(a) Painting (Code No.049)

+OR

-- OR (b) Graphics (Code No. 050) OR
+(b) Graphics (Code No.050)

+OR

-- (c) Sculpture (Code No. 051) OR
+(c) Sculpture (Code No.051) OR

-- (d) Applied Art-Commercial Art (Code No. 052)
+(d) Applied Art-Commercial Art (Code No.052)

-The following art terminologies for all the four subjects are prescribed only reference and general enrichment.
+The following art terminologies for all the four subjects are prescribed only for reference and general enrichment.

-1. Six u i.eSada units of Indian Painting Point, line, colour, tone, texture and space.
-2. Fun (i) damentals of Visual Arts Elements Principles : Unity, harmony, balance, rhythm, emphasis and proportion, abstraction and stylization.
-3. Dra wing & Painting : Foreshortening, perspective, eyes-level, fixed point of Vanishing point, ratio-proportion, sketching, drawing light and three shade, still- life, land-scape, anatomy, vertical, horizontal, two and three dimensional, transparent and opaque.
-Materia als : Paper(Cartidge, cansa and Hard- board Handmade, etc.) Pencil, water, acrylic colour, t ranspare ent 4.
-Media of Composition : Collage, Mosaic, Painting, Mural, Fresco, Batik Tie and Dye 5.
-Sculpture : Relief and round sculpture, modeling with clay, terra-cotta, carving in wood, stone, bronze casting, plaster of Paris and metal welding.
-6. Graphics : Linocut, relief printing, etching, Lithography, silk screen printing, letter press and offset printing.
-7. Applied Art for : Book cover design and illustration, cartoon, poster, advertisements newspaper and magazine, animation and printing processes, photography, computer-graphic, hoarding and T.V 0 Dortfolio Accorrmont M othod

-8. Portfolio Assessment Method
+1 Six limbs of Indian Painting Sadangas 2 Fundamentals of Visual Arts Elements Point, line, colour, tone, texture and space.
+Principles Unity, harmony, balance, rhythm, emphasis and proportion, 3 Drawing & Painting and materials Abstraction and stylization, Foreshortening, perspective, eye level, fixed point of view, Vanishing point, ratio-proportion, sketching, drawing light and shade, still- life, land-scape, anatomy, vertical, horizontal, two and three dimensional, transparent and opaque Paper (Cartridge, handmade canvas and Hard- board Handmade, ect.), Pencil, water colour, acrylic colour, transparent 4 Media of Composition Collage, Mosaic, Painting, Mural, Fresco, Batik Tie and Dye.
+5 Sculpture Relief and round sculpture, modeling with clay, terra-cotta, carving in wood, stone, bronze casting, plaster of Paris and metal welding.
+6 Graphics Linocut, relief printing, etching, Lithography, silk screen printing,.
+7 Applied Art - Commercial Art Book cover design and illustration, cartoon, poster, Advertisements, newspaper and magazine, animation and printing processes, photography, computer-graphic, hoarding and T.V, letter press and offset printing 8 Portfolio Assessment Method

-Introduction: The Art Portfolio will consist of a compilation of all art works, from sketch to finished product.
+The Art Portfolio will consist of a compilation of all art works, from sketch to finished product.
 The submission would include both the original and improved versions of assigned tasks reflective of gradual improvement.
 Step by step development of the work will be assessed in all units.

 Components of a Portfolio:

-- Schedule of work

-- Research Skills

-- Resources and materials

-- Study of connections with artists / art movements

-- Art making skills

-- Personal artist statement

-- Studies (e. g., composition/techniques-medium) - Picture of the final work (reflective skills) - Evaluation of final work (affective skills) - Any kind of personalized notes in relation to art work
+- Schedule of work - Research Skills - Resources and materials - Study of connections with artists / art movements - · Art making skills - Personal artist statement - Studies (e.g.,composition/techniques-medium) - Picture of the final work (reflective skills) - Evaluation of final work (affective skills) - Any kind of personalized notes in relation to artwork

-Profile of Learners Growth

-Values and Attitudes Rubric
+Profile of Learners Growth Values and Attitudes Rubric.
 The learner develops the ability to: